Ariouz/NPCLib/README.md

         Bukkit.broadcastMessage("action: " + action.toString());
     }

-And sure, register you event in you onEnable method:
+And sure, register your event in your onEnable method:

     Bukkit.getPluginManager().registerEvents(eventClass, plugin);